The Best Countries to Live and Retire to

-For 30 years, International Living's editors and writers have been scouring the world to find the best places to live or retire to.
+For more than 30 years, International Living's editors and writers have been scouring the world to find the best places to live or retire to.
 Imagine lounging on your deck, a cocktail in hand, the quiet turquoise waters of the Caribbean spread out before you...
 Or picture yourself relaxing in a flower-filled courtyard where lavender bougainvillea tumbles over stucco walls, while the sweet perfume of frangipani fills the air at dusk.
 Maybe you dream, instead, of a mountain retreat where the air is crisp and you live amidst expansive, snow-capped peaks.
 Or perhaps it's an elegant pied-à-terre in a cosmopolitan city you envision.

 Whatever you imagine, you can find out more here.